Cardigan (sweater)

-A cardigan is a type of knitted sweater that has an open front, and is worn like a jacket.
+A cardigan is a type of knitted garment that has an open front, and is worn like a jacket.

 Description

-Commonly cardigans are open fronted and have buttons: garments that are tied are instead considered a robe.
+Commonly cardigans are open fronted, have buttons, and are often knitted or woven: garments that are tied are instead considered a robe.

 Knit garments with zippers can also be referred to as a cardigan.
 A current fashion trend has the garment with no buttons or zipper and hangs open by design.
 By contrast, a pullover (or sweater) does not open in front but must be "pulled over" the head to be worn.
 It may be machine- or hand-knitted.
 Traditionally, cardigans were made of wool but can now be made of cotton, synthetic fibers, or any combination thereof.
+In British English, a baby's short cardigan is known as a matinee jacket.

 History

 The cardigan was named after James Brudenell, 7th Earl of Cardigan, a British Army major general who led the Charge of the Light Brigade at the Battle of Balaclava during the Crimean War.
 It is modelled after the knitted wool waistcoat that British officers supposedly wore during the war.
 The legend of the event and the fame that Lord Cardigan achieved after the war led to the rise of the garment's popularity – supposedly, Brudenell invented the cardigan after noticing that the tails of his coat had accidentally been burnt off in a fireplace.

 The term originally referred only to a knitted sleeveless vest, but expanded to other types of garment over time.
 Coco Chanel is credited with popularizing cardigans for women because "she hated how tight-necked men's sweaters messed up her hair when she pulled them over her head."
 The garment is mostly associated with the college culture of the Roaring Twenties and early 1930s, being also popular throughout the 1950s, 1970s, 1990s, 2000s and into the early 2010s.